w3f/polkadot-wiki-old/docs/polkadot/learn/candle.md

 The algorithm tries to maximize the amount of staked DOTs at any particular slot unit.

 At the end of the auction a random number is obtained from the VRF.
-The random number is used to determine which block that ocurred during the auction is considered the "end time" and takes the state of standing orders at that time.
+The random number is used to determine which block that occurred during the auction is considered the "end time" and takes the state of standing orders at that time.

 ### Example